 CaribAlgae exists because of a lot of committed people.
 See who we are, who help us, and connect!

-We have a small but ambitious team with different backgrounds which allows us to carry out the project and to achieve our vision with the highest degree of success.
+We have an ambitious team with different backgrounds which allows us to carry out the project and to achieve our vision with the highest degree of success.

 Avila first became acquainted with microalgae during her master’s degree in Freshwater and Marine Biology (University of Amsterdam).